truenas/documentation/static/includes/TNHardwareGuide.md

 {{< expand "NVMe" "v" >}}
 While SSDs pretending to be HDDs made sense for rapid adoption, the Non-Volatile Memory Express (NVMe) standard is a native flash protocol that takes full advantage of the flash storage non-linear, parallel nature.

 The main advantage of NVMe is its low-latency performance.
 NVMe is becoming a mainstream option for boot and other tasks.
 At first, NVMe only came in expansion-card form factors such as PCIe and M.2.
 The new U.2 interface offers a universal solution that includes the 2.5" drive form factor and an externally accessible (but generally not hot-swappable) NVMe interface.

-NVMe devices can run quite hot and may need dedicated heat sinks.
+NVMe devices can run quite hot and might need dedicated heat sinks.

 {{< hint type=note >}}
 Manual S.M.A.R.T. tests on NVMe devices is currently not supported.